 But there’s a wellness movement trying to curb that thinking.
 Enter sober curiosity: an exploration of life with little to no alcohol.

 While the sober curious trend may seem counterculture, it’s been gaining momentum within recent years.
-In fact the number of Google searches for ‘Dry January‘ this year, for example, was more than double that of 2017.
+In fact the number of Google searches for ‘Dry January‘ have more than doubled over the years, as far back as 2017.
 But just what is the sober curious movement?